ronituohino/swap/docs/architecture.md

 Surprisingly, a lot of data fits into the index while maintaining reasonable disk usage.

 Our next problem was that queries took a lot of time.
 The following numbers are when using a free-tier hosting provider with only one CPU available.
 When searching `Los Angeles` the search took `~8.83s`.
-We ended up adding database indexes for the relations table which resulted in the same query taking `~2.83s`, and increasing the relations index size by `236MB`.
+We ended up adding database indexes for the relations table on the `website_id` and `keyword_id` columns, which resulted in the same query taking `~2.83s`, and increasing the relations index size by `236MB`.

 | Table name | Total count | Total size | Table size | Index size |
 | ---------- | ----------- | ---------- | ---------- | ---------- |